Tracking controllability on moving targets for parabolic equations: Controllability of trajectories on moving target points

-for $y$ the solution of \eqref{con:heat0genbis}. \end{theorem} \begin{proof} Arguing as in Theorem \ref{tm:contrajh}, we may assume that $L=1$, and that $h_1=k$ for some $k>0$.
+where $y$ is the solution of \eqref{con:heat0genbis}. \end{theorem} \begin{proof} Because of the change of variables defined in Theorem \ref{tm:contrajh}, we may assume that $L=1$, and that $h_1=k$ for some $k>0$.
 For the sake of simplifying the notation, we denote $h_2$ by $h$.
 Also, we denote which satisfies $m>k$.
-Again, we expect to turn it into the setting of Theorem \ref{tm:interncontrgencon} with an appropriate change of variables:
+Again, we expect to reduce the problem to the setting of Theorem \ref{tm:interncontrgencon} by means of an appropriate change of variables: